dmbarbour/awelon/AboutABC.md

 Effects in ABC are achieved by invoking environment-provided operators: `{foo}` invokes the environment with token "foo" and the tacit argument.

-This token is unforgeable from within ABC.
-There are no operators to invoke the environment with computed text.
-In potentially open or distributed system, the token should also be unforgeable from outside of ABC.
-This feature is achieved by cryptographic means - e.g. encrypted text, signed text, or secure random GUID.
+Tokens are *unforgeable* from within ABC.
+That is, even given the string "foo", there is no way to construct invocation `{foo}`.
+In an open or distributed system, the token should also be protected from external forgery, which is achieved by cryptographic mechanisms (e.g. encryption, secure hashing, signatures).

-Access to effects can then be [securely distributed](http://en.wikipedia.org/wiki/Capability-based_security) by wrapping invocations within a block like `[{foo}]`.
-In this role, blocks are often called capabilities.
+By using blocks, e.g. `[{foo}]`, we effectively have first-class but unforgeable access to whatever effect the invocation of `{foo}` achieves.
+This is a capability, and is suitable for secure programming, via [capability security](http://en.wikipedia.org/wiki/Capability-based_security) in open or distributed systems, which is a primary target area for ABC.
+Consequently, an invocation token may also be described as 'capability text'.

+Effectful tokens are typically specific to a virtual machine or runtime environment.
+However, there are some standard conventions for the special exceptions where we want a token to have a common meaning across independent runtimes in a distributed system.
+These are usually identified based on the first character:

+* `{&ann}` - annotation, identity behavior, for performance and debugging.
+* `{:seal}` and `{.seal}` - sealers and unsealers for rights amplification.
+* `{#secureHash…}` - link and load, separate compilation

+These are discussed with more detail in later sections.

 *Note:* tokens may not contain characters `{`, `}`, or LF (10).